harvardinformatics/python-intensive/Python-Part3.md

 ### Function syntax

 When writing a function, you must start the line with the `def` keyword, which stands for *define*.
 Then you can give the function a name.
-The name can be anything, as long as the name abides by the standard object naming conventions (see Day 1).
+The name can be anything, as long as the name abides by the standard object naming conventions (see Part 1).
 Then you type parentheses `()` followed by a colon `:`:

 ```
 def my_function():